- Fights global warming by offsetting the impacts of shipping.

 To view nearby FedEx drop-off centers and obtain a FedEx shipping label for your cube, CLICK HERE.

-- COPY THE FEDEX ADDRESS NEAREST YOU*, then click the link provided to view and print your shipping label.
+- Copy the FedEx address near you*, then click the link provided to view and print your shipping label.

 - You'll be taken to a FedEx.com Web page titled "Print Your Labels".
 Click the purple button labeled "Print Selected Labels".
 (Ignore everything else on the page, including the purple box labeled "Scheduled a Pick-Up for this Order?", as FedEx will NOT pick up your foam cube.)